Pounds for Purpose

 The Catalyst Fund

-We will be running regular webinars to provide you with more information about the Catalyst Fund.
-You can find a full list of webinar dates and times on our website: Link
+We run regular Office Hours webinars to provide you with more information about the Catalyst Fund and our other social investment products and support.
+You can find a full list of webinar dates and times on our Events page.

 How does this compare to a private loan, or traditional social investment?